Shenna Bellows: Disqualification of Donald Trump from Maine primary ballot

-In December 2023, five Maine voters filed challenges to former president Donald Trump's petition to appear on the 2024 Republican presidential preference primary ballot in Maine.
-On December 15, 2023, Bellows held a public evidentiary hearing to consider the validity of those challenges.
-On December 28, 2023, she ruled that Trump would be barred from the Maine primary ballot due to his conduct during the January 6 United States Capitol attack, pending appeal.
+In December 2023, three Maine voters filed challenges to former president Donald Trump's petition to appear on the 2024 Republican presidential primary ballot in Maine.
+On December 15, Bellows held a public evidentiary hearing to consider the validity of those challenges.
+On December 28, she ruled that Trump was barred from the ballot due to his conduct during the January 6 United States Capitol attack, pending appeal.

-After ruling Trump ineligible, Bellows was doxxed, with her home address, phone number, and other personal data information published online.
-Bellows was also swatted on December 29, 2023.
-The incident was part of the series of violent threats against politicians, activists, and government buildings.
-On January 3, 2024, bomb threats were further made against the Maine State Capitol, which led it to be evacuated, in what has been described as a likely continuation of the threats.
+The day after she ruled Trump ineligible, Bellows was doxxed, with her home address published online, and was swatted on December 29, 2023.
+The incident was one of a number in late 2023 in which a politician was targeted by a person reporting a fake crime to the police.

 On January 2, 2024, Trump appealed Bellows' December 28 decision to the Maine Superior Court.
-The Superior Court ordered Bellows to reconsider her disqualification decision pending a ruling from the United States Supreme Court on Trump's ballot access.
-Bellows unsuccessfully appealed the Superior Court ruling to the Maine Supreme Court, where her request was dismissed.
+The court ordered Bellows to reconsider her disqualification decision pending a ruling from the United States Supreme Court on Trump's ballot access.
+Bellows unsuccessfully appealed the Superior Court ruling to the Maine Supreme Court, which unanimously dismissed her request.

-Bellows' disqualification of Trump, along with those of two other states, was overturned by the United States Supreme Court in a unanimous ruling in Trump v.
+Bellows' disqualification of Trump, along with the disqualification of Trump by two other states, was overturned by the U.S. Supreme Court in a unanimous ruling in Trump v.
 Anderson on March 4, 2024.
-Bellows rescinded her disqualification of Trump from ballot access the same day.
+Bellows rescinded her disqualification of Trump from ballot access later that day.

+2026 gubernatorial campaign

+In March 2025, Bellows announced her candidacy in the 2026 Maine gubernatorial election.
+Bellows ultimately finished fourth in the primary among voters' first preferences, behind Hannah Pingree, Nirav Shah, and Troy Jackson, and was the second candidate eliminated in ranked-choice voting tabulation, with 22% of the vote as of that round.
+The primary was won by Hannah Pingree, whom she had cross-endorsed along with Troy Jackson.

+2026 U.S. Senate campaign

+Following the withdrawal of Democratic nominee Graham Platner from the 2026 United States Senate election in Maine, Bellows entered the race on July 9, 2026.
+She promised to work towards unifying Maine's Democratic Party, and pledged to challenge corporate influence and to advocate for working-class families.
+The Democratic nominee will face incumbent Maine Senator Susan Collins, who defeated Bellows for the same seat in 2014.
+Ten days later, on July 19, Bellows withdrew from the race, saying she wanted to focus on her job as Secretary of State.